How to get your pet adoption application approved

 Once you know which groups have animals for adoption, familiarize yourself with the adoption procedures.
 Typically these are available online.

 Look up the fees and requirements.
-You can expect the fee to be anything from about $30 to $400.
+You can expect the fee to be anything from about $100 to $900.
+Breed-specific rescues will charge on the higher end, especially for puppies.
+They can charge this much because there is a BIG demand and people will pay it.

-The adoption requirements vary greatly, but expect to see wording such as “all pets must be spayed/neutered,” “all pets must be up to date on vaccinations,” “must own a fenced yard,” “must pass a home visit/background check,” “must provide three references” and “all pets must live indoors.”
+The adoption requirements vary greatly, but expect to see wording such as “all pets must be spayed/neutered,” “all pets must be up to date on vaccinations,” “must own a fenced yard,” “we require a home visit/background check,” “must provide three references” and “all pets must live indoors.”

 5. Read over the adoption application.

-Some shelters will keep adoption applications on their web sites.
+Most shelters have adoption applications on their websites these days.
 Look for questions such as “Do you own a fenced yard?”
 Or “Do you allow your cats outdoors?”
 Some shelters use these questions to automatically weed people out.
 If you answer “incorrectly” you will be on the naughty list.

 On the other hand, some shelters are simply trying to match each pet up with the right family.
 Some cats may need to be outdoor cats if they have litter box issues, for example.
 And dogs don’t need a fenced yard to be happy.
 Some will even climb right over a fence.